roboard/86Duino_Linux_SDK/README.md

 # 86Duino_Linux_SDK
 Under L86duntu (based on Lubuntu 12.04), we can write programs with 86Duino Linux SDK (based on 86Duino Coding 210) to manipulate I/Os on 86Duino.
-In addition, there are many useful libraries such as *Ethernet*, *Wire* in this SDK.
+In addition, there are many useful libraries in this SDK, such as *Ethernet*, *Wire*, etc.

 ## Language Reference
 |                      |           API           |    Status   |